awsdocs/amazon-s3-userguide/doc_source/example-walkthroughs-managing-access-example1.md

 1. Create Resources \(a bucket and an IAM user\)

    1. In the Amazon S3 console create a bucket\.
-Note down the AWS region in which you created it\.
+Note down the AWS Region in which you created it\.
 For instructions, see [Creating a bucket](create-bucket-overview.md)\.

    1. In the IAM console, do the following: